MORE RESOURCES

 Black Mental Wellness provides access to evidence-based information and resources about mental health and behavioral health topics from a Black perspective, highlights and increases the diversity of mental health professionals, and decreases the mental health stigma in the Black community.
 (Instagram)

-A Growing List Of Black Mental Health Resources from Ebony
+A Growing List Of Black Mental Health Resources is a list of resources put together by EBONY Magazine.

 Pretty Brown Girl’s mission is to empower Black and Brown girls while encouraging self-acceptance by cultivating social, emotional & intellectual well-being.
 (Instagram)